 I’m gliding through the ring fluidly, confidently.
 I’m countering (hitting him after he tries to hit me), parrying (dodging his punches off course preventing them from connecting to their target i.e. my head), slipping (ducking and leaning out of the way of his shots), and spinning out (pivoting out of his direct path so he doesn’t walk me into a corner or onto the ropes).
 I can pull off an Ali Shuffle if I want to.
 I don’t dare.
 It’d be disrespectful not to mention if I trip up I’ll look like a fool.
 My opponent is already flustered.
 He can’t catch me but I can catch him.
 I land a left hook to his body without being caught by my nemesis, the overhand right.
 An endorphin party pulses through my body.
 I feel cocky.
-I calm myself back down and remind myself of humbler times like the first time I set foot in the boxing club.
+I calm myself back down and remind myself of humbler times.

 My head snapped back as Mike’s glove thumped me with jabs.
-My sinuses filled with liquid, my eyes watered.
+My eyes watered.
 The impact flashed me back to times of schoolyard fights.
 By fights, I mean getting punched by kids much bigger than I was.
 Mike continued to strike my forehead and what felt like bolts of electricity began to wake me up.
 My hands were up but my head was still absorbing the impact.
-I pushed out a slow-motion jab.
-I was afraid that it would land.
+I pushed out a slow-motion jab afraid that it would land.
 I didn’t want to piss Mike off.
-Fortunately, the speed at which I was throwing, Mike was in no danger.
+Fortunately, the speed at which I was throwing assured Mike that he was in no danger.
 The bell rang signifying the end of the round and I returned to my corner.
 I was given instructions but I was too tired to hear them.
-It had something to do with trying to not get hit so often and to try throwing more punches.
+It had something to do with trying to not get hit so often and to throw more punches.
 The bell rang again and for some reason, I ran at Mike.
 I threw what felt like dozens, but was probably three, wild flailing shots.
 None of them landed but Mike leveled up his attack.
-He delivered a package filled with trauma to my head followed by another filled with anguish to my ribs.
-An involuntary moan escaped passed my mouth guard, echoing for what seemed like minutes.
+He delivered a package filled with trauma to my skull followed by another filled with anguish to my ribs.
+An involuntary moan escaped passed my mouthguard, echoing for what seemed like minutes.
 I heard gasps from onlookers.
-I felt their judgment.

 As I struggled to get out of the ring, coaches and other fighters went out of their way to tell me how well I did.
 “Really?”
 I asked.